Small Group Opportunities

 Park Village Pines Bible Study

-This small group meets weekly on Thursdays at 1:30 pm outside at Park Village Pines Senior Assisted Living located at 2920 Crystal Lane in Kalamazoo.
-In the case of bad weather they meet on Zoom.
+This small group meets weekly on Thursdays at 1:30 pm.
+Depending on the weather and the season, they meet on Zoom or outside at Park Village Pines Senior Assisted Living located at 2920 Crystal Lane in Kalamazoo.
 The Park Village Pines Group likes to study books or watch videos with a spiritual growth theme and then have discussion.
 All are welcome to come check it out.
-If you have questions please contact Pat Catellier at firstname.lastname@example.org.
-To get the Zoom link please contact the office at email@example.com or call (269) 327-6643.
+If you have questions please contact Pat Catellier at email@example.com.
+To get the Zoom link please contact the office at firstname.lastname@example.org or call (269) 327-6643.

 Sisters in Spirit

 This is a group of women who love books!
 During the school year, books are read and discussed on topics of theology, spirituality, social justice and living in the world.
 During the summer, members meet socially and share whatever books are being read.
 All women are welcome.
 This group meets weekly from 10 - 11:30 am on Wednesdays on Zoom.
 When we are in-person they meet at the home of Jean Christie, 6108 Cypress St., Portage (wheelchair accessible).
 Jean Christie and Shirley Freeman co-lead this group.
 For more information contact Jean at email@example.com or Shirley at firstname.lastname@example.org.